Uj947nXmRqV2nRaWshKtHzTvckUUpD/ethernally/README.md

 >works in linux/cygwin
 >tackles all scenarios that could get you into issues.
 It even finds a way when wifi is turned off

+!Note:
-!Note - it might ask you to plug USB cable between device-PC for resolving potential connectivity issues in USB debugging mode
+It might ask to plug USB cable (device-PC) for resolving potential connectivity issues in USB debugging
 ```